 \begin{lemma} The optimal solution for problem $P$ in terms of cost is the same as the optimal solution for problem $P'$. \end{lemma}

-\proof Assume that the cost of the allocation of jobs in $P'$ is different than in $P$.
-If the allocation in $P'$ has a lower cost than the allocation in $P$, then because the dummy jobs have a cost of zero and we have added sufficient capacity, we can then remove the dummy jobs and obtain an allocation for $P$ that has a lower cost than the optimal allocation in $P$.
+\begin{proof} Assume that the cost of the allocation of jobs in $P'$ is different than in $P$.
+If the allocation in $P'$ has a lower cost than the allocation in $P$, then because the dummy jobs have a cost of zero and we have added sufficient capacity, we can remove the dummy jobs and obtain an allocation for $P$ that has a lower cost than the optimal allocation in $P$.
 This contradicts the assumption that the allocation in $P$ is optimal.
 Now if the allocation in $P'$ has higher costs than the allocation in $P$, then we can add dummy jobs to the optimal allocation in $P$ and increase the capacities accordingly so that we obtain problem $P'$.
 We will then have an allocation for $P'$ that has a lower cost than the optimal allocation previously found in $P'$.
 This contradicts the assumption that the allocation in $P'$ is optimal.
-Therefore, the cost of the optimal allocation of jobs in $P$ is the same as the cost of the optimal allocation in $P'$. \Halmos
+Therefore, the cost of the optimal allocation of jobs in $P$ is the same as the cost of the optimal allocation in $P'$. \end{proof}

-We now show the running time complexity of the proposed DummyFlow algorithm.
+We now show the running time complexity of the proposed FairMinCost algorithm.
 After constructing the updated graph $G'$, we use a standard solution method for minimum cost maximum flow problems, namely the cycle-cancelling algorithm.
-The cycle-cancelling method tries, given a feasible flow, to find a negative cycle in the residual graph whose residual capacity it increases, so that the negative cycle disappears and the resulting solution is a solution with lower costs.
+Given a feasible flow, the cycle-cancelling method tries to find a negative cycle in the residual graph whose residual capacity it increases, so that the negative cycle disappears and the resulting solution is a solution with lower costs.
 Instead of choosing an arbitrary negative cycle, the cycle with the minimum mean cost is chosen, which makes the problem strongly polynomial-time solvable \citep{goldberg1989finding}.
 In order to find minimum mean-cost cycles, we use Karp's algorithm \citep{karp1978characterization}.
-This will give us our desired solution in which we have an allocation that is max-lexmin fair and has minimum cost among all possible max-lexmin fair allocations.
+This will give us our desired solution in which we have an allocation that is max-min fair and has minimum cost among all possible max-min fair allocations.